malware4n6/cxd/README.md

 A JSON file will be created with some default options.

-You can now use this configuration file with the option "-k" / "--configuration".
+You can now use this configuration file with `cxd` and its option "-k" / "--configuration".

 Accepted colors can be found [here](https://pypi.org/project/termcolor/); they are:

 - "black"
 - "red"
 - "green"